ribenamaplesyrup/sugartrail/README.md

 ![title](assets/images/sweetstreet.png)

 Sugartrail is a network analysis and visualisation tool developed to make it easier and faster for researchers to explore connections between companies, officers and addresses within Companies House.
+The tool can be used for the following use-cases:

+- Get all companies, officers and addresses connected to a select company based upon user-defined connection criteria and n degrees of seperation.
+If two companies are connected, show the path of companies, officers and addresses connecting those companies.
+- Check if two companies are connected within n degrees of seperation, and if so how.

 ## Requirements